Frequently Asked Questions . . . .

 The Point-In-Time count is taken each year on a single day in late January.
-For Walla Walla County, the 2017 count was 168 homeless.
-Just over 100 of those are in transitional housing and 65 are in emergency shelters or unsheltered.
+For Walla Walla County, the 2018 count was 181 homeless.
+Just over 50 of those were in transitional housing and 61 were in emergency shelters or unsheltered.
 Neighboring Umatilla County reported 55 homeless, with 24 of those unsheltered.
-The Sleeping Center has served 231 unique individuals in its first year of operation.
+The Sleep Center served 261 unique individuals in 2019.

 What is the cause of homelessness?

 The primary cause of homelessness is a lack of affordable housing.
 Simply stated, wages have not kept up with rising housing costs for the last several decades.
 Similarly, funding for those with mental illness or a physical disability lags behind increases in housing costs.

 A housing cost burden occurs, according to the U. S. Department of Housing and Urban Development, when a household spends more than 30% of their income on housing.
 Households that spend more than 50% of income on housing are severely cost burdened.
 In Walla Walla, 36% of all households are either cost burdened or severely cost burdened.
 When considering only renter households, 49% are burdened or severely burdened.

 A person working full time at the minimum wage of $11.00 per hour can afford $550 for housing.
 Those on disability receive from $179 to about $1200 per month income.
 Even at $1200, that person can only afford $360 monthly for housing.
 The median rent in Walla Walla is $800.
 The lowest rents are above $500 and those do not include utilities.